 Now that the preparation is done, you’re ready to learn how to manscape your junk!back to menu ↑

-How to manscape your junk the right way
+The best way to manscape your junk

 - Lather up the area (including the scrotum) with shower gel/foam.